 - 1. The sanctions listed below may be imposed upon any covered person found to have violated the Code of Conduct.
 The listing of the sanctions should not be construed to imply that covered persons are entitled to progressive discipline.
 The sanctions may be used in any order and/or combination that UMA deems appropriate for the conduct in question. - a.
 Warning A verbal or written notice that the respondent has not met UMA's conduct expectations. - b.
 Training One or more sessions that the respondent is required to complete to UMA's satisfaction on a required topic. - c.
 Probation A written reprimand with stated conditions in effect for a designated period, including the probability of more severe disciplinary sanctions if the respondent does not comply with UMA policies or otherwise does not meet UMA's conduct expectations during the probationary period. - d.
 Restitution Compensation for loss, damage or injury.
 This may take the form of appropriate service and/or monetary or material replacement. - e.
 Suspension Separation of the respondent from UMA for a defined period, after which the respondent may be eligible to return.
 Conditions for readmission may be specified. - f.
 Suspension of Services Ineligibility to receive specified services or all UMA services for a specified period, after which the respondent may regain eligibility.
 Conditions to regain access to services may be specified. - g.
-Expulsion Permanent separation of the respondent from all UMA locations and ineligibility to receive specified or all UMA services. - h.
-Ineligibility for Services Permanent ineligibility to receive specified or all UMA services. - i.
+Dismissal Separation of the respondent from all UMA locations and eligibility to return at a specified date. - h.
+Expulsion Permanent separation of the respondent from all UMA locations and ineligibility to receive specified or all UMA services. - i.
+Ineligibility for Services Permanent ineligibility to receive specified or all UMA services. - j.
 Limiting Order Restriction on a respondent's permission to be in the same proximity as the complainant and/or others, with the parameters of the restriction to be defined by UMA (e.g. for use with allegations of sexual misconduct). - 2.
 More than one sanction listed above may be imposed for any single violation.
 In each case in which a conduct administrator or a conduct panel determines that a respondent has violated the Code of Conduct, sanction(s) shall be determined and imposed by the conduct administrator.
 In cases in which a multi-person panel is used, the recommendation of all members of the conduct panel shall be considered by the conduct administrator.
 Following the hearing, the conduct administrator shall advise the respondent in writing of the determination, the sanction(s) imposed, if any, and appeal procedures.
 In appropriate cases (e.g. allegations involving certain types of sexual misconduct), the conduct administrator will also simultaneously provide the complainant with written notice of the outcome and appeal procedures. - 3.
-Other than suspension and expulsion, disciplinary sanctions shall not be made part of the respondent's permanent academic record, but shall become part of the respondent's disciplinary record.
+Other than dismissal and expulsion, disciplinary sanctions shall not be made part of the respondent's permanent academic record but shall become part of the respondent's disciplinary record.
 Upon graduation or permanent separation from UMA, a respondent may petition the conduct administrator to have his/her disciplinary record expunged or partially expunged of disciplinary actions.
 Whether to grant the request to expunge or partially expunge shall be at UMA's discretion.

-Interim Suspension
+Interim Suspension/Suspension of Services

-In certain circumstances, UMA may impose an interim suspension prior to the hearing before a conduct panel.
+In certain circumstances, UMA may impose an interim suspension/suspension of services prior to the hearing before a conduct panel.